pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

    (If you are not sure what that means, consult with your mentor.)
 3. In the README for that fork of the repo, add a section with the heading `# Fall 2018` and under that heading, put down the first names (only) and the github ids for the members of your team.
 Also write 1-2 sentences describing the main idea of your webapp (this is NOT a long detailed description; just the highest level description possible.)

+You earn these points if/when you, as an individual, were:
+* present in lab
+* your assigned to one or more issues by the deadline for this lab ({{page.due | | date: "%a, %b %d at %l:%M%p}})

 ### Step 5c  (5 pts): Make a Kanban board, as illustrated in the [video (Part 2)](https://www.youtube.com/watch?v=8U0FezxxMGU)